$\lambda$-ECLIPSE: Multi-Concept Personalized Text-to-Image Diffusion Models by Leveraging CLIP Latent Space: Related Works

 Mix-of-Show~\cite{gu2023mix} and Zip-LoRA~\cite{shah2023ziplora} train individual concepts and then combine them to generate multiple subjects.
 Break-A-Scene~\cite{avrahami2023break} shows multi-concept capability but requires single images containing diverse objects.
-Subject Diffusion~\cite{ma2023subject} creates a high-quality dataset and presents the precision control for fast multi-subject image generation.
-Kosmos-G~\cite{pan2023kosmos}, akin to Subject-Diffusion, employs a Multimodal Large Language Model (MLLM) for text-image embedding alignment, though it necessitates extensive parameter optimization (1.9B).
+Subject Diffusion~\cite{ma2023subject} creates a high-quality dataset and presents the precision control for fast personalized multi-subject image generation.
+Kosmos-G and Emu2~\cite{sun2023generative}, akin to Subject-Diffusion~\cite{ma2023subject}, employs a Multimodal Large Language Model (MLLM) for text-image embedding alignment, though it necessitates extensive parameter optimization (1.9B-37B).
 These multi-subject P-T2I methods are not only demanding in terms of parameters but also depend on a massive number of frozen parameters of the diffusion UNet model, increasing training computational loads.
 In contrast, our model, \ours, forgoes test-time fine-tuning and training-time reliance on the diffusion UNet model for single and multi-concept, control-guided P-T2I, positioning it as a resource-efficient solution.

 At last, methods like GLIGEN~\cite{li2023gligen}, ControlNet~\cite{zhang2023adding}, and UniControl~\cite{qin2023unicontrol} incorporate additional controls (i.e., edge map, depth, segmentations) into the diffusion model to generate the desired images.
 BLIP-Diffusion, IP-Adapter, and Kosmos-G can leverage such pre-trained controls.
-However, in many scenarios, these controls are too strong which makes generated images lose subject-specific details.
-While \ours~can be plugged with these pre-trained methods, we explore the possibility of learning canny edge as the additional guidance for P-T2I.
-We show that \ours~learns to balance the edge map, subjects, and text composition.
+However, in many scenarios, these controls are too strong, making generated images lose subject-specific details.
+We show that \ours~learns to balance the edge map, subjects, and composition.
+We offer a more comprehensive review of related works in the appendix.